sandipan211/ZSHOI-VLT/README.md

-# ZSHOI-VLT
+# Boosting Zero-shot Human-Object Interaction Detection with Vision-Language Transfer (ICASSP 2024)

-A one-stage DETR-based network for zero-shot HOI detection boosted with vision-language transfer
+Official code for the ICASSP 2024 paper that implements a one-stage DETR-based network for zero-shot HOI detection boosted with vision-language transfer.
+To be updated soon.